Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Methods

-Emulator design is the process of selecting the points in the input space $ x^{(1)}, ..., x^{(n)} $ at which the simulator will be run in order to construct an emulator \cite{DACE}.
-A popular design choice in the computer model literature is the Maximin Latin Hypercube design \cite{CTM, BPDF}.
+Emulator design is the process of selecting the points in the input space $ x^{(1)}, ..., x^{(n)} $ at which the simulator will be run in order to construct an emulator \citep{DACE}.
+A popular design choice in the computer model literature is the Maximin Latin Hypercube design \citep{CTM, BPDF}, however, other options are also available (see, for example, \citet{DOE, DAE}).

-Performing emulator diagnostics \cite{DGPE}, for example calculating standardised prediction errors:
+Performing emulator diagnostics \citep{DGPE}, for example calculating standardised prediction errors:

-for a set of validation data \cite{DGPE}, is essential for validating an emulator.
+for a set of validation data, is essential for validating an emulator.
 Large errors $ U_i(x) $ indicate conflict between simulator and emulator.
+If these are observed, the emulator is not valid for inference.
+It may be possible that the emulator prior beliefs were misspecified, for example, as a result of incorrect prior specifications for the parameters $ \beta $, $ \sigma_u^2 $ and $ \theta $.
+Alternatively, it could be indication of an erratically behaved model that would require substantially more model runs in order to be emulated well.